nikovett/charging-planner/CONTEXT.md

 ## Future work

-**Dashboard can show a plan that was never delivered** — `charging_planner.py` writes `plan-{profile}.json` unconditionally on every run, and the GHA workflow's "Publish to data/" step copies it regardless of what `delivery/deliver.py` decided.
+**Dashboard can show a plan that was never delivered** — see "Architecture & data flow" above for the mechanism.
 Usually harmless, since a skipped-as-redundant plan (rule 4) is byte-identical to what's actually running.
 But rule 3 (live-window protection) is a real gap: the skipped plan reflects a live, time-clamped recompute with different windows than the earlier pre-window plan that's actually delivered and running — so the dashboard would display a schedule that was deliberately never sent, while the vehicle/charger runs something else.
 Same underlying issue, lower frequency, already existed for plain delivery failures (API error, network issue) before any of this session's work — the publish step has never been conditioned on delivery success.

 The fix has the data it needs already: `data/delivered-{profile}-{handler}-{hash}.json` is the ground truth for "what's actually running."
 Options sketched but not decided:
 1. Dashboard reads the delivered record alongside the plan, shows a "not yet delivered" / "showing last delivered plan instead" indicator when they diverge.